This post was originally posted on August 1st, 2016 but has been refreshed with new photos and a video!

 You all know I have a thing for hiding vegetables in baked goods.
 Usually, my veggie of choice is zucchini, but today I’m mixing things up a bit!
 This recipe for Spinach Banana Muffins is healthy, delicious and easy!
 My kids love them because they’re green!
 We even call them “Hulk muffins,” which my son thinks is the coolest things ever.
 Because what kid wouldn’t want to eat a muffin named after a super cool super hero?

-These muffins are gluten-free, refined-sugar free and dairy-free!
+I love making these for my family because they’re a breakfast I feel great about serving them!
+These Spinach Banana Muffins are gluten-free, refined-sugar free, dairy-free and vegan-friendly!
 They taste like a green smoothie but in muffin form!

 My goal is to teach my kids at a young age that healthy eating is important.
 I think they get the drift, and sometimes they even ask for a snack of carrots and hummus just because that’s what they’re craving!
 There is the occasion, when we’re out or at a friends’ house, when I give them a break from eating veggies, and they totally notice!
 A real conversation between my kids one night on vacation: